21 Sep 2011

 15. FINANCE

-Financial assistance to the Competitions is at all times subject to confirmation by the Trustees in accordance with General Rule 10.
+Financial assistance relating to national competitions is at all times subject to confirmation by the Trustees in accordance with General Rule 10.
+Details of financial assistance will be circulated to participating teams at the start of each season.

 16. OVERNIGHT STAY